Bigpoint/monolog-creator/README.md

 These classes provide a simple factory for creating preconfigured [monolog](https://github.com/Seldaek/monolog) logger objects.

-Monolog-Creator supports only a few handlers, formatters and processors from monolog at the moment.
+Monolog-Creator supports only a few handlers, formatters and processors of monolog at the moment.
 So feel free to extend the library.

 ### installation